weareseeed/rswps-site/docs/introduction.md

 import TabItem from '@theme/TabItem';
 ```

-⚡️ This wrapper will help you take payments using Square in no time.
+⚡️ A wrapper will help you take payments using Square in no time.

 ⏱ Building custom components every time you need to take a payment is a pain.